 A cell therapy where stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
-Mesenchymal stem or stromal cells, minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need.
+Mesenchymal stem cells, minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources.